 His Test breakthrough was during England’s summer tour of New Zealand in 2008 when he played off the bench for Richard Wigglesworth in Auckland and then scored a try from his own tapped penalty after starting the second Test in Christchurch.
 He began every RBS 6 Nations Championship match in 2010 and toured Australasia that June.
 Danny won his 40th cap against Italy at Twickenham in March last year before being rested for England’s summer tour of South America.

-His vivid try against Ireland at Twickenham in February this year meant he had scored in all of the first three of the 2014 RBS 6 Nations Championship matches.
-He dropped his third goal in Tests against Scotland at Murrayfield earlier that month, a week after his second against France at Stade de France.
+Pouncing for an opportunist try from a tapped penalty against Wales at Twickenham in March this year meant he had scored in all of the first four RBS 6 Nations Championship matches in 2014.
+He ran in one against Ireland the previous month after dropping his third goal in Tests against Scotland at Murrayfield, a week after his second against France at Stade de France.
 His first had been against Scotland at Twickenham in 2009.